Table of Contents

 LOR writing tips

-Even though everyone has their own style of writing, when it comes to drafting a LOR, there are a few things you need to keep in mind.
+Everyone has their own writing style.
+But when it comes to drafting a LOR, there are a few things you need to keep in mind.
 So get started only after you have read through these LOR writing tips-

 - The structure of your LOR should be something like this –